kewp/eyg-experiment/readme.md

 although ... can't you just ... use the ast to see what might happen?

+### simple?

+it seems like such a simple idea ... to just know how each ... which parts of your code go "outside" ... and to know how ... which means having declared what "outside" means, like
+"network access" or "file system" ...

+and then, to go further, to abstract that away and really make it simple ... to be able to decide on your own set of "outside"s ... right? it's so simple! aaah!

+it's so elegant ... you have your core language ... and then you just have a set of "things you can do outside" ...

+which makes this whole thing just super amazing - you can define "platforms" (an idea from ... can't remember his name, the big elm cheerleader who's now furloughed this idea into his own language, roc ...), where you just say "ok these are the things you can do here" ... and you can call them whatever you like!

+> i ... i dunno, i just feel like ... this ...
+> is such a profound and profoundly simple
+> and obviously ... revolutionary way of looking
+> at things / of writing code ... imagine if
+> you had code libraries that said "hey i use
+> this platform" which then specifies - ok,
+> this have `console.log` and `fetch` ...
+> _and_ you can see where it uses those, which
+> function calls make use of them! which then
+> bubbles through your code to show which parts
+> of your code do them!

+> or you could have another platform that's
+> completely user defined like `user.update`
+> or `account.get` ... !!! so you can then
+> trace _those_ effects!

+> ... this stuff makes me so excited, i can't
+> even ...

 ## my understanding so far (previous readme)

 the insight peter, the creator, mentioned